Shuffle algebras associated to surfaces: Appendix

 where $Y$ is the closed subscheme of $\BP_X(U') \times_X \BP_X(U)$ whose $T$--points are morphisms $s:\CO(1)' \rightarrow \CO(1)$ which make the following diagram commute:

 We abuse notation by also referring to the tautological line bundle on $\BP_X(U')$ as $\CO(1)'$.
 Clearly, the maps $p$ and $p'$ in \eqref{eqn:nice diagram} are given by just remembering the top and bottom rows in \eqref{eqn:nice square}, respectively.
-Since $Q$ is assumed to be a vector bundle, $\iota$ is a regular embedding and $p$ is the blow-up of $\BP_X(U)$ along the subvariety $\BP_X(Q)$. \\
+Since $Q$ is assumed to be locally free, $\iota$ is a regular embedding. \\

 \begin{proposition} The map $p'$ in the diagram \eqref{eqn:nice diagram} can be descibed as: